 During their time with us, residents are encouraged to get the most from YMCA with support to attend courses, life journeys, volunteering, training and education.
-Ronnie Beharry, who is in his 50s, is one such resident who has been living at YMCA Surbiton since 2015.
+Ronnie Beharry is one such resident who is living at YMCA Surbiton.

 Living in a hostel can be challenging due to its transient nature; it’s a stepping stone to a new life for people who have experienced very difficult circumstances.

 Ronnie has found his time at the Surbiton hostel a positive experience and has recently completed a web coding course at Richmond Adult Community College (RACC).
 YMCA St Paul’s Group provides funding for residents to attend courses at RACC and pays for their travel, too.
 “The web course at Richmond College challenged me!
 It was quite intense but it was a good course and I enjoyed it.
 It was also really nice to meet a lot of other professional people there too,” says Ronnie.

 There’s a whole range of courses and projects available for residents to try with other community organisations.
 Along with some other hostel residents, Ronnie went on a course at the nearby Hook Road recording studios.
 This was a part of the Kingston RPM: Records, People and Music Project which is run by Creative Youth Kingston.
 The course is free and the Community Activities Team at YMCA Surbiton liaise closely with Creative Youth to make the course accessible for residents.
 “The course was fun and we actually produced a track together which was great, especially as I used to work in showbusiness,” says Ronnie.
 “Training and courses like this give you a sense of purpose.”